Name (sports): Ice hockey

+The first professional sports team to wear names on the back of their jerseys was the NHL's New York Americans in the 1925–26 season.
+Tommy Gorman, the head coach, was inspired by amateur hockey teams and put names on the back of his players' jerseys to help identify them.
+The Americans eventually ditched the names, but Conn Smythe's Toronto Maple Leafs wore cursive names on their backs in at least one season, 1930–31.

+In 1970, the NHL began the policy of teams wearing their white uniforms at home.
+In the same season, the New York Rangers added names to the back of their white jerseys.
+Various other teams followed suit through the 1970s.

 At the start of the 1977–78 season, the National Hockey League (NHL) placed into effect a rule that also required players' sweaters to display the names of the players wearing them in addition to their number, but Toronto Maple Leafs owner Harold Ballard initially refused to follow the new rule, fearing that he would not be able to sell programs at his team's games.

-The NHL responded by threatening to levy a fine on the team in February 1978, so Ballard complied by making the letters the same color as the background they were on, which for the team's road jerseys was blue.
+The NHL responded by threatening to levy a fine on the team in February 1978, so Ballard complied by making the letters the same colour as the background they were on, which for the team's road jerseys was blue.
 The NHL threatened further sanctions, and despite playing more than one game with their "unreadable" sweaters, Ballard's Maple Leafs finally complied in earnest by making the blue jerseys' letters white.